Delete Registry Key and Values using Powershell

 3. Delete a registry key using the Remove-Item PowerShell cmdlet

-There is another way to delete a registry key, which is by using Remove-Item PowerShell cmdlet.
+Another way to delete a registry key is by using Remove-Item PowerShell cmdlet.
 Below is an example command that will delete the cloudinfra.net registry key.

 Remove-Item cmdlet to delete a Registry Key